jasminapegan/Antonyms/README.md

 Using different version for _joblib_ can render models unusable.

 ## STRUCTURE
-Package _data_ contains datasets in folder _sources_ and source code used for extracting data from sources.
+Package _data_ contains source code used for extracting data from sources.
 Example usage is shown in script *classifiers_main.py*.
+One of datasets is in folder _sources_, others will be on Dropbox (link will be added in a day or two) because files were too big to upload on Github.

 Package _classifiers_ contains trained models in folder _models_ and training and testing sets in folder _datasets_.
 It also contains source code used when searching for best parameters and saving trained models.
 Example usage is shown in script *classifiers_main.py*.

 Package _evaluation_ contains source code for evaluation of models.
 Originally used code is _evaluate.py_, corrected code is *evaluate_corrected.py*.
 Example usage is shown in script *evaluation_main.py*.